“Love and Respect” by Emerson Eggerichs is a dangerous book. One-star review by Avid Reader.

 Keep that in mind while you listen to what Eggerichs’ book teaches,

 Will a man take advantage of being the head of the family by putting down and even abusing his wife and children?
 Yes this is possible but because it is possible doesn’t mean a woman should refuse to allow her husband to be the head.
 If a husband is evil-willed, the abuse will happen anyway no matter what the family structure is.
 Any hierarchical role given to him has nothing to do with the abuse. (p.
-207-208)
+207-208) [Emphasis added.]

 While he makes mention on page 99 that “love must be tough” he spends the rest of the book pressuring wives to show “unconditional respect.”

 Even worse, he discourages women from listening to the guidance of the Holy Spirit.
-While the Bible commands women to be lead by that still small voice inside of them, Dr. Eggerichs writes on page 231 that women’s intuition can interfere with their “unconditional respect for their husbands.”
+While the Bible commands women to be lead by that still, small voice inside of them, Dr. Eggerichs writes on page 231 that women’s intuition can interfere with their:

-The Bible says in Hebrews 5:14 (ERV) that part of our maturity in the Lord involves having our “powers of discernment trained by constant practice to distinguish good from evil.”
+The Bible says in Hebrews 5:14 (ESV) that part of our maturity in the Lord involves having our:

-God is glorified when we “bear much fruit” meaning the more self-control we develop the more we glorify God.
-(John 15:8) Abuse is a sin, we cannot submit to sin when the Bible tells us, “Stand fast in the liberty wherewith Christ has made you free and do not be entangled again in the yoke of bondage.”
-(Galatians 5:1)
+God is glorified when we “bear much fruit” meaning the more self-control we develop the more we glorify God (John 15:8).
+Abuse is a sin, we cannot submit to sin when the Bible tells us:

 We also recommend Nate Sparks’ four-part review of Love and Respect.

-Part 4 Love, Respect and Abuse — Part 4 deserves a standing ovation!
-It exposes Emmerson Eggerich as a die-hard spiritual abuser.
+Part 4: Love, Respect and Abuse — Part 4 deserves a standing ovation!
+It exposes Emmerson Eggerichs as a die-hard spiritual abuser.

 We DO NOT recommend this post of Emmerson Eggerichs at Love and Respect Inc: